Noodlemire/rnd/README.md

 -------------------------------------------------------------------------------------------------------------
 Dependencies and Support
 -------------------------------------------------------------------------------------------------------------
 No hard dependencies are necessary.
-There is support for sfinv, though, which lets the research and duplication menus appear as tabs in the regular survival inventory.
-Without it, those menus are accessed through the /research and /duplicate commands.
+There is support for sfinv and unified_inventory, though, which lets the research and duplication menus appear as tabs in the regular survival inventory.
+Without either, those menus are accessed through the /research and /duplicate commands.

 -------------------------------------------------------------------------------------------------------------
 License